syrianarchive/syrianarchive-investigations/investigations/Daraa-2018.md

 Syrian Archive conducted an investigation into the incident, based on:

 (1) Securing, analysing, and verifying of around 80 videos and images uploaded to social media networks purportedly showing the incident;
-(2) Analysing satellite imagery as well as flight observation data pointing towards potential perpetrators (2) The combined analysis of these sources culminating in the present investigation report.
+(2) Analysing satellite imagery as well as flight observation data; (3) The combined analysis of these sources culminating in the present report.
 Complementing each other, they provide information regarding the attack’s date and time, location, casualties, and extent of damage.

 Examining all information available on the attack, the investigations team developed an understanding of the incident and potential perpetrators.